apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Samsung’s new Galaxy S24 FE brings AI features to a lower price**
+**Sea robins are fish with ‘the wings of a bird and multiple legs like a crab’**

-You can read more about it [here](https://www.theverge.com/2024/9/26/24255031/samsung-galaxy-s24-fe-watch-lte-tab-s10-ultra-announced).
+You can read more about it [here](https://www.cnn.com/2024/09/26/science/sea-robins-walk-taste-seafloor/index.html).

 ## Requirements
 - Python 3.8